austintheriot/wrend/wrend/README.md

 - Add custom TypeScript types for *_create_context.rs callbacks

-- Make it possible access `Renderer` from the render callback in JavaScript
+- Make it possible access `RendererData` from the render callback in JavaScript

 - Implementing JavaScript API
   - Check that all structs implement `pub fn new()` where appropriate